Idris Barzani: Early life

-Idris was born in 1944 in Barzan, a village in Iraqi Kurdistan, he moved to Mahabad with his father, family and thousands of peshmergas to join the newly established Republic of Mahabad which lasted only 11 months, afterward Barzani moved back to Barzan while his father Mullah Mustafa and 500 of his followers went to Soviet Union refusing to surrender to the neighboring regimes who oppressed the Kurdish people.
+Idris was born in 1944 in Barzan, a village in Iraqi Kurdistan, he moved to Mahabad with his father, family and thousands of peshmergas to join the newly established Republic of Mahabad which lasted only 11 months, afterward Barzani moved back to Barzan while his father Mullah Mustafa and 500 of his followers went to Soviet Union; refusing to surrender to the neighbouring regimes who oppressed the Kurdish people.
 Barzani in an early age of his life joined the Peshmerge serving in 1960's revolutions.

-Iraqi - Kurdish Autonomy Agreement 1970
+Iraqi–Kurdish Autonomy Agreement 1970

 On 10 March 1970, the Iraqi regime then finally reached an agreement with the Kurds for the creation of an autonomous region in Northern Iraq.
 Idris Barzani played a major role in processing the agreement, he and president Barzani went to Baghdad on 11 March 1970, coming before a rally of hundreds of thousands of Iraqi people who were celebrating the day.

 Exile

 Following the collapse of the peace accord in 1975, Barzani, along with his family and thousands of Kurdish families settled in Iran and the KDP went through a chaotic period as it attempted to reorganize itself in face of the defeat at the hands of the Ba'ath in Iraq.

 After Mullah Mustafa's death in 1979 Congress of KDP held in 1979.
 Idris Barzani, became a KDP top strategist under the party leadership of his brother President Barzani.
 He often represented the party in the west, lobbying for the Kurdish rights.

 Idris Barzani suddenly died with a heart attack on 31 January 1987, he was buried in Iranian Kurdistan in Oshnavieh.
-On October 1993, his body was brought across the border from Iran to Iraqi Kurdistan to be reburied in Barzan.
+In October 1993, his body was brought across the border from Iran to Iraqi Kurdistan to be reburied in Barzan.